au-ts/libvmm/docs/MANUAL.md

 <!-- @ivanv: These instructions could be improved -->

-Lastly, there are some hard-coded values that the VMM needs to support a platform.
+Lastly, there are some platform-specific values that the VMM needs to know.
-There are three files that need to be changed:
+There are two files that need to be changed:

-* `src/vmm.h`
-* `src/vgic/vgic.h`
+* `src/vmm.c`
-* For Linux, the device tree needs to contain the location of the initial RAM disk, see the `chosen` node of `board/qemu_virt_aarch64/images/linux.dts` as an example.
+* Linux expects the device tree to contain the location of the initial RAM disk, see the `chosen` node of `board/qemu_virt_aarch64/overlay.dts` for an example.

-As you can probably tell, all this information that needs to be added is known at build-time, the plan is to auto-generate these values that the VMM needs to make it easier to add platform support (and in general make the VMM less fragile).

 ## Getting the guest image to boot